aelkouhen/aelkouhen.github.io/_posts/cockroachdb-ai/2026-04-20-cockroachdb-ai-rag.md

 | **Compliance** | GDPR, HIPAA, SOC 2 | GDPR, HIPAA, SOC 2, FedRAMP |
 | **Latency** | ~200–400 ms (embedding) | ~300–600 ms (embedding) |

-**Choose Vertex AI if** you are already on GCP, use BigQuery as a data source, or need tight Gemini 2.0 integration. **Choose Bedrock if** you are on AWS, want access to multiple third-party foundation models (Anthropic Claude 3.7, Cohere, Meta Llama) from a single API, or need FedRAMP compliance.
+**Choose Vertex AI if** you are already on GCP, use BigQuery as a data source, or need tight Gemini 2.0 integration. **Choose Bedrock if** you are on AWS, want access to multiple third-party foundation models (Anthropic Claude Sonnet 4.6, Cohere, Meta Llama) from a single API, or need FedRAMP compliance.

 Both are equally well-suited to any of the three RAG paradigms described above — Naive, Graph, or Agentic — with CockroachDB serving as the unified data layer across all of them.